-13. SHARE-BASED COMPENSATION
+10. SHARE-BASED COMPENSATION

 In February 2015, the Group adopted the 2015 Incentive Compensation Plan ("2015 Plan"), which permits the granting of share options, restricted share units and other equity incentives to employees, directors and consultants of the Group.
 The 2015 plan administrator is the Group's board of directors.
 The board may also authorize one or more of the Group's officers to grant awards under the plan.
-The Group has authorized 68,698,662 ordinary shares for issuance under the 2015 Plan.
+The Group has authorized 61,605,996 ordinary shares for issuance under the 2015 Plan.
+The options expire in ten years from the date of grant.